Priyamjain1105/Python-Programming/Object oriented programming/Readme.md

 ## Class & Instances Attributes
 1. **Class Attribute:** the values which we do not want to change for many objects
 2. **Object Attribute:** the values which we want unique for every object
 <br>
-s
+They both are similar to global variable, major differnece is class attribute is same for all objects and object attricbute is unique to every object

 ```
 class Student: